-I painted some stark winter trees soon after my husband died.
-Up until then, I had always seen winter, like times of great personal pain, as a season merely to be endured.
-That year, I learned to appreciate the beauty of a bare winter tree against a sunset sky.
-I suddenly saw an exposed tree skeleton is as lovely in its own special way as a spring tree in its first bud, or a summer one in full leaf, or a fall tree in radiant color.
+I painted this scene called "winter trees" the year after my husband, Cliff, died.
+These trees symbolized a breakthrough for me.
+Up until then I had always considered the cold and darkness of winter, like times of great pain, as a season merely to be endured.
+All of a sudden, I learned to appreciate the beauty of a stark winter tree against a sunset.
+I truly saw how a skeletal tree, in its own special way, is as lovely as a spring tree in its first bud, or a summer tree in full leaf, or a fall tree in radiant color.

 To me now, the winter is a fallow time, a time of rest.
 In the winter, I go inside and lock the door and close the windows to the outside world.
 It feels good to be inside.
 Once in a while, I get snowed in by a blizzard, so I can't go anywhere.
 Sometimes, it may seem harsh and wrong, or I may feel punished or thwarted, because I have other things I planned to do.
 But then I discover the joys of being inside where it is cozy.
 Home becomes the place where I can cuddle up and keep warm.
 As I rock by the fireside, I appreciate the quiet love existing in my home.
 I start dreaming about who I am and what I want in my life.
 I take time to relax, to let my body rest.
 I definitely sleep more as the daylight hours are short and the nights long.